MarianoMolina/project_alice/README.md

    - Task cost estimation based on an algorithm and, when it exists, past data to improve the estimation.
    - Cost/use tracking by API in a clear UI

-11. **Local deployment**: Offer more options for local deployment, especially for smaller models like TTS (even RVC), image generation, etc. (local llm, embeddings and vision can already be used with LM Studio)
+11. **Local deployment**: Offer more options for local deployment, especially for smaller models like TTS (even RVC), image generation, etc. (local llm, embeddings and vision can already be used with io)
    - Offer something closer to Automatic111 for img gen. An option I've thought about is having a ComfyUI container with a set of workflows pre-set that work off the box.

 ## License